raugfer/bitcoin-onion/README.md

 via a Tor proxy, including blockchain synchronization.

 To avoid clearnet traffic, DNS query for seed nodes is disabled.
-To bootstrap peers it relies solely on hardcoded .onion addresses provided by bitcoind.
+To bootstrap peers, it relies solely on hard-coded .onion addresses provided by bitcoind.

-The hidden services configuration for the full node resides inside the Docker container, its .onion address is lost/refreshed on every start/stop cycle.
+The hidden service configuration for the full node resides inside the Docker container, its .onion address is lost/refreshed on every start/stop cycle.
-The hidden services configuration for the block explorer is stored in the host's data folder, its .onion address is kept accross runs.
+The hidden service configuration for the block explorer is stored in the host's data folder, its .onion address is kept across runs.

 During execution, the full node becomes available as a peer on the Bitcoin network, but it does not expose REST/RPC services.
-On the other hand, the block explorer exposes its web front-end and REST API.
+On the other hand, the block explorer exposes its web front and [REST API](https://github.com/trezor/blockbook/blob/master/docs/api.md).
 From the point of view of an outsider, they are different and unrelated nodes in the Tor network.

-As the full node is used as back-end for the block explorer, its wallet functionality is disabled.
+As the full node is used solely as back-end for the block explorer, its wallet functionality is disabled.

 ## Prerequisite

-In order to run the application it is necessary to [install the Docker engine](https://docs.docker.com/engine/install/) on the host machine.
-On Debian-based systems it suffices to install the default distribution version by running:
+In order to run the application, it is necessary to [install the Docker engine](https://docs.docker.com/engine/install/) on the host machine.
+On Debian-based systems, it suffices to install the default distribution version by running:

     $ sudo apt-get install -y docker.io

-It also makes sense to setup the Docker engine to [start on boot](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#configure-docker-to-start-on-boot).
+It also makes sense to set up the Docker engine to [start on boot](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#configure-docker-to-start-on-boot).
 On systems using `systemd` that can be achieved by running: